-Our garden pond kits can be used to create a water feature centrepiece for your garden.
+Our garden ponds can be used to create a water feature centrepiece for your garden.
 They can be used indoors and outdoors and can be placed on any surface, they are raised above the ground and eliminate the need for digging a hole.
 A raised garden pond is great for complementing a raised garden or for use as a stand alone carp and other fish pond, water plant garden or as a timber water structure for the garden.

 Our garden ponds are made from extra thick timber and are easy to assemble, they come with all required fittings and instructions.
 Our ponds all come with the pond liner included and all have a wide border edge around the top that is perfect for sitting on or putting pots and pond additions on to.
 With these kits you can have an instant garden pond in your garden, patio, or deck without the need for landscaping.
 They are great for complementing a raised vegetable garden or for use as a stand alone fish pond, water plant garden, wildlife sanctuary or as a timber water structure.